microsoft/azuredevopslabs/labs/vstsextend/azurekeyvault/readme.md

 1. To trigger a build, choose the **SmartHotel-CouponManagement-CI** definition and then **Run Pipeline** to manually queue it.

     ![](images/kv_t3_s3.png)

+   {% include note.html content= "We also have a YAML build pipeline if that's something you're interested in.
+To proceed through the YAML pipeline, choose **SmartHotel-CouponManagement-CI-YAML** and click **Edit**.
+If you utilize the YAML pipeline, make sure to update the **SmartHotel-CouponManagement-CD** release definition's artifact link." %}

 1. Go to **Releases** under **Pipelines** and then select and **Edit** the **SmartHotel-CouponManagement-CD** definition.